 Kia EV3

-The Kia EV3 is one of the latest electric SUVs to hit the market – and it also happens to be one of the best.
-Choose one with a 58.3kWh Standard Range battery and you can look forward to 270 miles of range, but this rises to an impressive 375 miles in the 81.4kWh Long Range version.
+The Kia EV3 is one of the best – and best value – electric SUVs on the market.
+Choose one with a 58.3kWh Standard Range battery and you can look forward to 270 miles of range.
+This rises to an impressive 375 miles in the 81.4kWh Long Range version.

 As usual, you benefit from Kia’s seven-year/100,000-mile warranty, but there’s much more to the EV3 than an extended guarantee.
-It looks funky, and has a practical and spacious interior.
-With prices starting from £33,000, it’s also excellent value for money.
+It looks funky, has a practical and spacious interior, and comes with all the tech you’d expect.
+If you need more space, you could also consider the larger, seven-seat Kia EV9.

 Read our Kia EV3 review